Key Takeaways

 Cabinet

-That space under your cooktop is already functioning like a cabinet, just an empty one.
+That space under your silver cooktop is already functioning like a cabinet, just an empty one.
 So, use it like a cabinet and start storing kitchen items under there.
-Since there probably aren’t shelves, this is the perfect spot for tall pots, bulk items, and extra paper products.
+Since there probably aren’t shelves, this is the perfect spot for pots for electric stove, tall pots, bulk items, and extra paper products.
 You can also use bins to better organize and store smaller items like extra silverware or shopping bags.
 Just remember to leave at least three inches of space between the bottom of the cooktop and the top of your box.

 Drawers